Frequently Asked Questions

 How do I choose the right Division for my child?

-Baseball players are automatically placed into leagues based on their birth date using a May 1st cutoff.
+Baseball players are generally placed into leagues based on their birth date using a May 1st cutoff.
+Basebally players with a birthdate from May 1 thru Aug 31 may make a one time election to play 'up or down'; up using the May 1 cutoff or down to the next division.
 Softball players are automatically placed into leagues based on their grade in school.
 These cutoffs are based on official Little League and ASA guidelines.
 For the T-Ball leagues, we generally will extend the birth date cutoff to September 1st upon request.

 Can my child play in a division other than the one that matches his/her age or grade?